|

 30 seconds.
 The exhalation happened at 06:29 (local time) with emission

-about 1300 meters above the rater, accompanied by little ash, water
+above the rater, accompanied by little ash,

-steam and gases.
+water steam and gases.

 December 26th, 2000